wangnuannuan/ibaby-python/img/travis_ci_test.md

   A build on Travis CI is made up of two steps:

-  1.	install: install any dependencies required
+  1.	`install`: install any dependencies required
-  2.	script: run the build script
+  2.	`script`: run the build script

-  You can run custom commands before the installation step (before_install), and before (before_script) or after (after_script) the script step.
+  You can run custom commands before the installation step (`before_install`), and before (`before_script`) or after (`after_script`) the script step.
-  In a before_install step, you can install additional dependencies required by your project such as Ubuntu packages or custom services.
+  In a `before_install` step, you can install additional dependencies required by your project such as Ubuntu packages or custom services.

           - bash .travis/before_install.sh